SetVenue Property Owner Agreement

 12.2 Termination by You

-You may close your Host Account at any time through Account settings or by emailing support@setvenue.com.
+You may close your Host Account at any time by emailing support@setvenue.com.
 Closure does not relieve you of obligations accrued before closure, including Platform Fees, finder's fees under §9, chargeback liabilities, tax obligations, and indemnification under §13.

 Outstanding Bookings.
 Where Host requests termination while confirmed Bookings remain pending or scheduled, termination shall be effective only as to future Bookings; Host remains responsible for honoring all confirmed Bookings (or facilitating Host-attributed cancellations per the Cancellation Policy §4.2, with associated Host penalties) until those Bookings are fulfilled or cancelled.
 SetVenue may continue to facilitate payouts and dispute resolution for Bookings confirmed before termination, and the survival provisions of §12.4 continue to apply.